mpv-player/mpv/DOCS/man/ao.rst

     ``--openal-direct-channels=<yes|no>``
         Enable OpenAL Soft's direct channel extension when available to avoid tinting the sound with ambisonics or HRTF.
-        Channels are dropped when when they are not available as downmixing will be disabled.
-Default: no.
+Default: yes.

 ``pulse``
     PulseAudio audio output driver